engagepy/engagepy/README.md

 3. Continue with instructions on the repository page.

-> Most importantly, if you undertake even a few of these steps then you have the calling to code.
+> If you undertake even a few steps today, you have the calling to code.
 It is a bug to eliminate bugs, no way to learn bests; diving right in!

 > My programming goals are listed below.
 I update them as I progress.